rrrossjr/MultitenantWorkshop/manage-app/about-the-workshop/Labsetup_mk.md

 #  Multitenant Workshop setup

-## Windows Users can connect to the workshop instance using Putty
+## Windows Users: connect using Putty

 1. Download and **[Install Putty](https://www.putty.org/)** and then open the PuTTY utility from the Windows start menu.
 In the dialog box, enter the IP Address of your OCI Compute Instance.
 This will be obtained from your instructor.